 It’s hard to avoid the architectural brilliance of Oxford University during a trip to the city.
 For art and archaeology, you’ll want to visit the Ashmolean Museum.
-The Museum of Natural History and the History of Science Museum is where you’ll want to head with an interest in past and present science and technology.
-The Bodleian Library is impressive regardless of your interests with over 13 million printed items available.
-Worth mentioning is that you won’t need to spend a penny on entrance fees; all of these attractions are free to enter.
+If you’re interested in past and present science and technology, then the Museum of Natural History and the History of Science Museum are what you’ll want to visit.

 The Medieval Oxford Castle & Prison makes a great day out.
 Explore the partially ruined stronghold before heading underground to the castle’s prison and creepy 900-year-old crypt.

-Film and TV lovers will already know that many locations in the Harry Potter series were inspired by locations in Oxford.
-You can book onto a tour but a few locations to point out are Christ Church College (the inspiration behind the Great Hall and filming location), The Bodleian Library (filming location of Hogwarts Infirmary) and New College.
+If you’re a Harry Potter fan, you’ll know that several scenes in the movie were shot or inspired by locations in Oxford.
+When visiting the city, you’ll be able to book a Harry Potter tour and visit locations such as Christ Church College (the inspiration behind the Great Hall and filming location), the Bodleian Library (the filming location of Hogwarts Infirmary) and New College.

-If the weathers nice, a punt on the River Cherwell is an experience not to turn down, followed by a pub lunch or picnic on the riverbank as a great way to end your Oxford city break.
+If the weather’s nice, a punt on the River Cherwell is an unmissable experience, followed by a pub lunch or picnic on the riverbank as a great way to end your Oxford city break.

 Our Oxford Club Site is just one mile away from the city centre, and you can walk, cycle or catch a bus right outside the campsite.
 Our tree-lined site is a great way to escape the city after a day of exploring to reboot for the following day.